The Hottest Travel Guide for Accra, Ghana for Your 2020 Getaway

 Accra is a bustling modern city with vibrant cultures, thriving night spots, delicious cuisines, sightseeing hotspots and so much more to offer travellers.
-Are you thinking about booking tickets to Accra from UK?
+Are you thinking about booking ?
 Then check out our guide below which tells you everything you need to know when visiting this colourful city and some useful tips to help make your stay comfortable and pleasant.

 Currency: Ghana Cedi

 Language: Ghana’s official language is English, though locals in Accra mainly speak the Ga language.
 You’ll hear multiple other languages being spoken here too as Accra is home to a melting pot of ethnic groups.